 Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in the market price of our common stock.
 As a result, the price of our common stock may be higher than the price that might otherwise exist in the open market.
-The underwriters may conduct these transactions on the counter market or otherwise.
+The underwriters may conduct these transactions on the NASDAQ Global Select Market, in the over-the-counter market or otherwise.